 One of the ways you can develop urinary retention is if blood clots form in your bladder as a result of TURBT complications of bleeding.
 The blood clot can block the urethra, making it difficult or impossible to urinate.

 Urethral swelling and inflammation after a TURBT can also lead to urinary retention.
 This can happen when pressure from surgical instruments causes irritation or injury, making it harder for urine to pass.
-According to the Journal of Clinical Oncology, this complication may be more common in males, who typically have longer urethras that pass through the prostate.
+According to the University Urology Associates of New Jersey, this complication may be more common in males, who typically have longer urethras that pass through the prostate.
 Inflammation near the bladder neck or prostate can block the flow of urine.

 In some cases, urinary retention can develop several weeks or months after a TURBT.
-This can happen if scar tissue forms as a result of irritation from the surgical instruments.
+Urinary retention can happen if scar tissue forms as a result of irritation from the surgical instruments.
 The scar tissue can narrow the urethra, making it more difficult to pass urine.

 Urinary retention needs immediate medical attention.
-You should contact your urologist right away if you have any symptoms.
+You should contact your urologist right away if you have any of the symptoms listed above.
 Treatment usually involves inserting a catheter to drain the bladder or flush out the clots.
 Without treatment, urinary retention can lead to kidney damage.

 Bladder perforation can occur if a surgical instrument cuts too deeply and makes a hole in the bladder wall.
 A 2023 study at one urology institute found that 10 percent of people who had a TURBT experienced bladder perforation.
 People who’ve had previous surgery for the treatment of bladder cancer may have a higher risk of bladder perforation.